When the head goes against the heart, who really wins?

 Stiles reached for his wallet.
 "What is this going to cost?"

 Stiles chuckled.
 "Dawn?
-I thought it should be midnight."
+It should be midnight."

 "Hallow’s eve ends at sun.
 When new day begins, veil closes."